Ke Li's lemma for quantum hypothesis testing in general von Neumann algebras

 If we define $\|X\|_{p}=\tr(|X|^{p})^{1/p}$ then the closed product of measurable operators on these spaces satisfies the Hölder inequality, and in particular we have $\Lp p(\M)\Lp q(\M)\subset \Lp r(\M)$ for any $p,q,r\in[1,+\infty]$ with $1/r=1/p+1/q$.
 This induces a natural Hilbert space structure on $\Lp 2(\M)$ by taking $p=q=2$.
 In addition (Theorem 2.7 and Proposition 2.10), $\M=\Lp \infty(\M)$ and the normal states $\rho$, $\sigma$ on $\M$ are of the form

-where $\varrho$, $\varsigma$ are positive elements of $\Lp 1(\M)$ with $\tr(\sigma)=1$.
-This of course echoes \eqref{eq_matdens} and will allow us to mimic some of the ``spatial'' arguments in Ke Li's proof.
+where $\varrho$, $\varsigma$ are positive elements of $\Lp 1(\M)$ with $\tr(\varrho ) = \tr(\varsigma )=1$.
+This of course echoes \eqref{eq_matdens} and will allow us to mimic some of the ``spatial'' arguments realized on concrete linear algebras and Euclidean inner products in Ke Li's proof.
 Taking the values of $p,q,r$ appropriately, we obtain a faithful representation of $\M$ on $\Lp 2(\M)$ as